A teaching fellowship rooted in user-centered design to re-imagine how we educate every kid in Dallas ISD.

 Part Three: Deeper Learning

-Virtual or In-Person: Selected dates in August, October, January (3 sessions/2-3 hours)
+In-Person: Selected dates in August, October, January (3 sessions/2-3 hours)

 Deeper Learning workshops will be focused on going deeper into classroom practices to support fellows’ pathway [blended learning, project-based learning, design thinking].
 During these sessions fellows will be exposed to instructional strategies that support new learning models while they are simultaneously prototyping new ideas in their classroom.